 Originally, these felt food patterns were premium downloads available only to customers of the online felt-reselling venture that I began shortly after I began sewing felt food.
 Through that venture, I could justify pouring time into creating dozens of premium felt food patterns for my then customers.
-As all good things do, that side gig came to an end.
+As all good things do, that my grad school part time job came to an end.
 As I began to work more as a professional artist, I sold my little felt business to a new owner- but I got to keep the patterns!
 Now, instead of a premium resource only for paid customers, I’ve made my felt food patterns free for anyone interested in making their own felt fake food crafts.

 In this article – which I’m calling the ultimate guide to getting started making felt food play sets, I’ll cover theory (aka, why this type of toy is really good for kids!), supplies, and techniques before reviewing some of my favorite felt food patterns.